|

 Organization of the Course

-Usually, lectures will take
+Usually, lectures will

-and thus vital course content is to be found in the readings.
+thus vital course content is to be found in the readings.
 Having

 said that, in many if not most cases it will be very difficult to